rehanalam/CGAASnew2/docs/docs-http.md

-## Server Configuration for Base URLs
+## Base URL

+The Base URL for this API is `http://examples.apimatic.io/apps/calculator`